o3de/o3de-multiplayersample/README.md

 ```shell
 MultiplayerSample.ServerLauncher.exe --console-command-file=launch_server.cfg
 ```
 Notice the launch_server.cfg is passed into the commandline.
-Any file passed into the console-command-file argument will used when starting up the application.
+Any file passed into the console-command-file argument will be used when starting up the application.
 For convenience you can run launch_server.cmd (Windows) or launch_server.sh (Unix) directly.

 #### (Optional) Running the Server Headless